10 tips for getting more out of your ELTABB Ning membership

 - Stay in touch with ongoing discussions on the ELTABB Ning: Go to “Discussions”, scroll down to “Follow – Email me when there are new discussions”, and enable.
 Don’t worry about heaps of email: You’ll get only the initial post of any new discussion.

 - Customize your profile and email settings.
 Edit the profile information on your page to introduce yourself to others at ELTABB.
 On the right side, in the box bearing your name, enable “Settings” (the gears symbol) and change elements using the box that then appears on the left.
+Please also add a photo that shows your face so that others can recognize you at “offline” events.

 - General Discussion